Bioconductor/BioC2026/content/sponsors.md

 ## Approximate conference demographics

-- Bioc2021 was virtual and was attended by 500+ participants from the global Bioconductor bioinformatics community.
+- Bioc2024 was hybrid and was attended by 350+ participants from the global Bioconductor bioinformatics community.
+(In 2025, Bioconductor co-hosted a conference with the Galaxy community).

-- Academic (50%), corporate (e.g., pharmaceutical; 30%);
-  not-for-profit (e.g., Cancer Center; 15%), and government (5%)
-  participants.

-- Lab / group leaders (10%), postdoctoral researchers (40%),
-  bioinformatics core staff (20%), and graduate students (30%).

-- PhD (60%), MS (20%), and other degrees.
+- Faculty (13%), staff (22%), government (1.5%), and corporate (9%); postdocs (17%) and students (37.5%)

-- Thought leaders contributing to leading-edge methodological development, hands-on practitioners incorporating _R_ / _Bioconductor_ into robust work flows, and researchers developing bespoke solutions.
+- Thought leaders contributing to leading-edge methodological development, hands-on practitioners incorporating R / Bioconductor into robust work flows, and researchers developing bespoke solutions.

 -  Bioconductor is dedicated to providing a supportive, collegial, and harassment-free conference experience for everyone and this is detailed in our conference [code of conduct](https://bioc2022.bioconductor.org/code/).